-Much more detail having to do with the proposed plan, additional signage, traffic calming methods, temporary measures and monitoring are included in the Ecoplans proposal.
-A copy of the proposal is available for downloading on this site and for review at the Port Rowan Public Library as well as the complete causeway map.
+Much more detail about the proposed plan, additional signage, traffic calming methods, temporary measures and monitoring are included in the Ecoplans study which is available for downloading on this site and for review at the Port Rowan Public Library.

 - The Causeway was constructed in 1927-1928 to provide access to the Long Point beaches from the mainland.

 - On average, nearly 2300 car trips are made across the causeway every day between April and October (2005 data).
 Four times this number of cars crosses the causeway on summer weekends.

 - Hundreds of animals are killed by vehicles on the causeway annually, according to surveys by the Canadian Wildlife Service – Environment Canada (CWS).
 Most are frogs but 99 other species of frogs, turtles, snakes, birds, and mammals have been run over including rare and endangered species.

 - So many turtles were being run over at Long Point that the causeway is now ranked the 4th deadliest road in the North America for turtles.

 - The Big Creek Marsh acts as a giant natural kidney for the entire watershed.
 Because the marsh now has only one outlet into Long Point Bay, sediment and pollution-laden water now flows directly into the bay instead of being purified by the marsh.